-The Housing Department and the Department of Safety and Risk Management is committed to an effective and efficient response to residents who suspect they may have bedbugs.
-If residents suspect they may have bedbugs, they should immediately contact Housing and Residence Life personnel to ensure that a work order can be entered, and Bed Bug Protocol steps can be enacted.
+Housing and Residence Life is committed to an effective and efficient response to residents who suspect they may have bedbugs.
+If residents suspect they may have bedbugs, they should immediately contact Housing and Residence Life personnel to ensure that a work order is submitted, and Bed Bug Protocol steps can be enacted.